Backyard Hitting Lessons - Coil or No Coil

-It can be difficult to begin the stride from a stationary position.
-There are a number of reasons for this but I think the most important reasons are that it is easier to move when you are already in motion and it is easier to keep your muscles relaxed when you are in motion.
+It can be difficult for some players to begin the stride from a stationary position.
+There are a number of reasons for this but I think the most important reasons are that it's easier to be ready to move when you are already in motion and it is easier to keep your muscles relaxed when you are in motion.

 The coil is a movement made by a hitter where they will turn and move back slightly prior to taking their stride.
 The coil should be a small movement that helps the hitter with timing the pitcher and getting the stride foot down at the proper time.

-Simply put it's much easier to swing the bat and achieve better timing if you move back before going forward.
+Simply put many players will find that it's much easier to swing the bat and achieve better timing if you move back prior to going forward.